Normalization of Excellence – The Rickover Legacy – 18 Other Elements of Rickover’s Approach to Process Safety

 - Frequent Internal Self-Assessments

-Would like to review what Rickover had to say about them?
+Would you like to review what Rickover had to say about them?
 See his testimony here:

 - Blame Orientation (Lack of Praise)